cstuart1609/Space-Missions-EDA/README.md

 ----
 ## Skill Development & Enrichment

-Throughout this project, I am focused on advancing my skills in data analytics and visualisation.
+Throughout this project, I am focused on enhancing my skills in data analytics and visualisation.
 My prior experience with RStudio during university, where I analysed similar datasets, provides a solid foundation.
 Although I am not directly applying these skills here, I anticipate that my background will enhance the efficiency and depth of my analysis.

 For ETL, I chose Excel and Power Query for their user-friendly interfaces and my familiarity with them, which will streamline the data cleaning and transformation process.
 I plan to conduct the EDA using SQL (specifically SQLite), allowing me to build datasets from scratch, perform complex joins, and extract additional details effectively.